 Info: The on-board level shifters will draw a small amount of current even when not used.
-A maximum of 2 μ A can be drawn from each I/O pin connected to a level shifter.
-Therefore, the worst case maximum for the five on-board level shifters is 10 μ A..
-Keep any I/O pin connected to a level shifter in the tri-state to prevent leakage.
-All I/Os connected to the on-board debugger are listed in 4.2.4.1.
+Maximum 2 $\mu$ A can be drawn from each I/O pin connected to a level shifter.
+Therefore, the worst-case maximum for the five on-board level shifters is 10 $\mu$ A. Keep any I/O pin connected to a level shifter in the tri-state to prevent leakage.
+All I/Os connected to the on-board debugger are listed in 4.2.3.1.
 On-Board Debugger Connections.
 The on-board level shifters can be completely disconnected to prevent leakage, as described in 7.4.
 Disconnecting the On-Board Debugger.